marcamsler1/snakegame/README.md

 cargo run
 ```

+Note: Running the project for the first time may take several minutes, since Cargo must download and compile all Bevy engine dependencies, which include graphics, input, math, rendering, and windowing crates.

+After the first run, future builds are much faster.

 ## Acknowledgements

-The food sprites were downloaded from https://henrysoftware.itch.io/pixel-food and [here] https://ghostpixxells.itch.io/pixel-mart
+The food sprites were downloaded from https://henrysoftware.itch.io/pixel-food and https://ghostpixxells.itch.io/pixel-mart

 ## License